rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 - [ ] Add links in the text
 - [ ] Add section on host server backup
 - [ ] Move "Using Consul in a project" section to a separate developers' page
+- [ ] Add an example in "Component configuration" section

 {{< /highlight >}}